 - Setting powder/ pressed powder

 After the BB cream/foundation, it’s time for concealer.
 Take your concealer and cover up those imperfections you want to hide.
-Blend your concealer nicely as you can.
-Under eye area might need a tad more of the concealer to make you look awake.
+Blend your concealer as nicely as you can.
+Under eye area might need a tad more of concealer to make you look awake.

 Then take your setting/pressed powder and lightly swipe all over the face.
 The powder will soak off all excess oil from your face and mattify your skin.
-Give few minute to set the powder and you are ready to move on to next step like doing your eyes or else.
-If you have dry skin, you will be good to go after applying concealer but if your skin is on the oily side like mine you’ll notice huge shine and you’ll need to powder that off.
+Give a few minutes to set the powder and you are ready to move on to the next step like doing your eyes or else.
+If you have dry skin, you will be good to go after applying concealer but if your skin is on the oily side like mine you’ll notice a huge shine and you’ll need to powder that off.

 And that’s it.
 Wasn’t it an easy process?
 Additionally, If you have a setting spray (read my review on ELF Makeup Setting Spray) you can use that now but that’s totally optional.
 If you going out for long then you might need to blot and touch up in 2/3 hour.
 For that keep your blotting tissue or powder with you and whenever you feel oily just touch up your powder or blot excess oil.